MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/admin-console-extensions.md

 After you approve an extension, when you open the console, you'll see a [console notification](#bkmk_notification).
 From the notification, you can start the extension installer.
 After the installer completes, the console restarts automatically, and then you can use the extension.

-The new style of console extensions have the following benefits:
+The new style of console extensions has the following benefits:

 1. Centralized management of console extensions for the site from the console instead of manually placing binaries on individual consoles.
 1. A clear separation of console extensions from different extension providers.